 In the event there is a, or if you need to report to start a sentence, you should do the right thing and go down to the jail and turn yourself in.
 In the case of an outstanding warrant, go down to the jail intake area, and tell an officer that you think they might have a warrant for your arrest.
 They will check their system to see if there are any outstanding local, state or federal arrest warrants out for you, and if they verify that you have one, they will take you into custody and begin the intake process.
 When reporting to serve a sentence, report to the jail at the exact time and date that the sentence order lists.
 Ensure that you are not late to report.
 Make sure that you only bring required items when you go, like a driver’s license or ID, any prescription medication you might take, along with your doctor’s prescription, and a official sentencing order.

 The inmate need to provide information about each visitor to the jail in advance of any visit.
 Your visitor’s names will be put in the log as an authorized visitor.
-All visitors has to provide identification.
+All visitors have to provide identification.
 Visitors showing up late or that is not on the visitation list will not be allowed to attend visitation.

 Visitation procedures change often, so you should double-check the official jail site before you try to visit an inmate.